-Cornbread salad is the best way to use leftover skillet cornbread!
-It’s a mouthwatering mixture of buttery crisp cubes of cornbread, bacon, roasted delicata squash, black eyed peas, kale and butter-fried sage all tossed in a tangy vinaigrette.
+Cornbread Salad is the best way to use leftover Skillet Cornbread or Mexican Cornbread!
+It's a mouthwatering mixture of buttery crisp cubes of cornbread, bacon, roasted delicata squash, black eyed peas, kale and butter-fried sage all tossed in a tangy vinaigrette.

 Of these four bread salads, it would be tough to pick a favorite, but I do remember the first.
 We stood at the bottom of a hill in the tiny Tuscan town of Civitella Marittima.
 We were waiting for Carlo.
 He arrived, swung open the passenger door, and welcomed us aboard his well traveled VW station wagon.

 We spent the day twisting and bumping along Tuscan roads while Carlo educated us, like a father would his children, about the centuries old traditions of wine making and olive pressing.
 Without the afternoon drama of an emergency trip to the vet for a viper-bitten dog, it might have been a perfect day.
 But that's another story.

 The bread salad that Carlo prepared for our lunch inspired me to create this American South version.
 His consisted of bread, tomatoes, mozzarella, and fresh garden greens lightly dressed in tangy vinaigrette, ingredients that he had on hand.
 This cornbread salad too came from what I had on hand, an ensemble of ingredients with a southern flare: leftover skillet cornbread, delicata squash, bacon, fresh sage, kale and blackeyed peas.

 This salad is great warm or at room temperature, so don't worry if the ingredients aren't ready at the same time.

 More Must-Try Roasted Vegetable Recipes

 - Roasted Delicata Squash Salad with Creamy Tarragon Dressing